iamnotrandom565/v3-userstyles-scripts/README.md

 If you find a bug, which are probably many, first check at the bottom of the code if I already found it, then report it to the Issues tab.

 Also, HUGE thanks to EricKrouss for making the [HTML5 2007 YouTube video player](https://github.com/EricKrouss/2007-YouTube-Player-HTML5/tree/main)!
+Without it, this userstyle won't exist.

 ### Version History

-*The current version is: Alpha 11215 (December 15 2024)*
+*The current version is: Alpha 11216 (December 16 2024)*

+- ### Alpha 11215
+> First version

+- ### Alpha 11216
+> A minor update
+- When the scrubber is hovered, it turns red.

 ## ytchannels1.user.css (previously channels2a.user.css)